Peter Malinauskas: Early life and education

 In his school years, Malinauskas' family resided in Colonel Light Gardens.
-Being from a Catholic family, Malinauskas was sent to Mercedes College where he displayed leadership potential in football and cricket, as well as excelling in his studies.
+Being from a Catholic family, Malinauskas was sent to Mercedes College where he displayed leadership potential in Australian rules football and cricket, as well as excelling in his studies.
 He was a member of the student representative council and was school captain in year 12.
 Mercedes College principal Peter Daw recalled Malinauskas as being "a future leader".
 Additionally, Daw recalled Malinauskas as being "one of those kids involved in lots of things" and a "popular lad" with a "magnetic personality that appealed to teachers and students alike".

 Union figure

-Malinauskas worked for Woolworths for seven years from age 15, first as a trolley boy and later a checkout operator and night filler.
+Malinauskas worked for Woolworths for seven years from 1995 at age 15, first as a trolley boy and later a checkout operator and night filler.
 He formed an early and enduring political relationship with Don Farrell through Woolworths workers' unionism.
 During his time at Woolworths, Malinauskas obtained a Bachelor of Commerce at the University of Adelaide.
 He became an influential union official who served from 2008 to 2015 as Secretary of the South Australian/Northern Territory branch of the Shop, Distributive and Allied Employees' Association (SDA), the major player in the dominant Labor Right faction of the South Australian branch of the Australian Labor Party.
 In August 2011, some media outlets claimed Malinauskas was the sole "faceless man" who informed Mike Rann he had lost the support of his party and to step down as premier of South Australia in favour of Jay Weatherill.
 Malinauskas was elected in July 2015 to Labor's National Executive at the party's National Conference.